-The predefined operator symbols are formally defined on page 207 and summarized in the table of operators in Section 3.2.
+The predefined operator symbols are formally defined in Appendix B.2.7 and summarized in the table of operators in Section 3.2.

 Operators and Expressions

 The lexical units are combined to form even larger building blocks such as expressions according to the rules given by the expression part of the Modelica grammar in Appendix B.